thewulf7/adapter/README.md

 for more features , you can extend its Base Adapter

 # Others
 * onEmptyData() and onHasData() callback , when data size is 0 .
-Usesful for display and hide empty tip view.
+Use to display and hide empty tip view.

 # Dependencies
 ```groovy